Nortank12/deepcool-digital-linux/README.md

 Simply download the latest [release](https://github.com/Nortank12/deepcool-digital-linux/releases) and run it in the command line.
 You will need root permission to send data to the device.

-I built the binary for `x86_64` architecture and tested on Debian.
+I built the binary for `x86_64` architecture and tested on Debian and Gentoo.
 If you encounter any issues, let me know.

 ## Supported Devices